Universiteit Leiden

 • Comparative Indo-European Linguistics (taught in English)

-The city centre of Leiden is covered in them: wall poems.
-When roaming around, you come across poetry written in the Latin alphabet, but also in scripts that might be more difficult to understand for the average person visiting Leiden.
-In a new series of videos, linguist Tijmen Pronk talks more about this.
+Wall poems.
+They are everywhere in the city centre of Leiden.
+When roaming around, you come across poetry written in the Latin alphabet, but also in scripts that may be more difficult to understand.
+In a new series of videos, linguist Tijmen Pronk talks more about all the foreign scripts that can be seen.
 Continue reading.

-Linguistic research contributes to a better understanding of human communication.
-This discipline studies all aspects of language, which means that its research has many practical applications.
-Some examples: solutions for people suffering from speech disorders, the development of language software, or the description of nearly forgotten languages in order to preserve them.
+Linguistic research helps us better understand human communication.
+This discipline studies all aspects of language, which has many practical applications.
+Some examples include solutions for people with speech disorders, the development of language software, or the description of endangered languages in order to preserve them.

-Linguistics touches upon many other disciplines, including sociology, communication science, anthropology, history, and archaeology, as well as biology, psychology, neuroscience, and computer science.
-Depending on your chosen specialisation, you will have the chance to develop your own experimental research, which may involve such disciplines as neuroscience and computer science.
-You will carry out your research projects in one of our four language labs: the Babylab, the EEG lab, Phonetics lab or the Eye-tracking lab.
+Linguistics connects with many other disciplines, including sociology, communication science, anthropology, history, and archaeology, as well as biology, psychology, neuroscience, and computer science.
+Depending on your chosen specialisation, you will have the chance to design and conduct your own experimental research, which you can carry out in one of our four language labs: the Babylab, the EEG lab, the Phonetics lab or the Eye-tracking lab.

 Why Linguistics at Leiden University?

-• Join a university where over 60 languages are taught and researched.
-Leiden University is one of a handful of universities in the world with such a concentration of language specialists.
+• Join a university where more than 60 languages are taught and researched.
+Leiden University is one of a handful of universities in the world with such a high concentration of language specialists.

 • Specialise in what interests you most.
 With four separate study tracks and a wide range of electives and additional educational opportunities, you can customise your degree to meet your goals.